alviham1/UTMEats/README.md

 # UTMEats
-An Android/IOS app that allows University of Toronto students to order or deliver food from on campus restaurants.
+An Android/IOS app that allows University of Toronto students to order or deliver food from restaurants on campus.